Aquatics / Pool Policies

 Children ages 8 and under who are unable to pass the swim test MUST have adult supervision in the water with-in an arm’s reach.
 Lifejackets may be worn, but do not replace the need for adult supervision.

-Children 8-11 years and older may be in the pool unaccompanied, but a parent must remain in the facility.
+Children 9-12 years may be in the pool unaccompanied, but a parent must remain in the facility.

 Children 13 and up may be in the pool and facility unaccompanied.